Criminal laws

 FIRST INFORMATION REPORT

-First Information Report (FIR) is a document prepared by police organizations when they receive information about the commission of a cognizable offense
+A First Information Report (FIR) is a document prepared by police organizations when they receive information about the commission of a cognizable offense

 It generally stems from a complaint lodged with the police by the victim of a cognizable offense or by someone on his or her behalf, but anyone can make such a report either orally or in writing to the police, so it is necessary to know about cognizable offenses.
 These are serious criminal offenses that pose an immediate danger to society such as murder, rape, or robbery.